Greens get a bad rap.

 - 1 pound kale, cut in thin ribbons

-- Warm vinegar and blueberries in a small saucepan over medium heat for 1-2 minutes.
+- Warm vinegar and fruit in a small saucepan over medium heat for 1-2 minutes.
 Remove from heat and set aside.

 - Heat oil in a large stock pot over medium heat.
 Add shallot and sauté until softened 2-3 minutes.

 - Turn heat to medium high and add kale in batches.
-Sprinkle each batch with a pinch of sugar and a pinch of salt.
+Sprinkle each batch with a pinch of salt.
 Add more when the previous batch has started to wilt.

-- Toss with blueberries and season to taste with salt, pepper, and additional Blackberry Balsamic vinegar.
+- Toss with fruit and vinegar and season to taste with salt, pepper, and additional vinegar as needed.